 The second most famous shopping street after Nanjing Road, Huaihai is the home of big-brand names including Cartier, Louis Vuitton, and Tiffany & Co. as well as the boutiques.
 Huaihai Road also boasts a number of large department stores.

 You can make a night of it by sampling one of its many restaurants or by staying in one of the local hotels.

 Shop here for: Designer brands

 Dongtai Lu Antiques Market

-Dongtai Lu Antiques Market is 200 metres long and made up of approximately 100 stalls.
+Dongtai Lu Antiques Market is 200 meters long and made up of approximately 100 stalls.